“Only two things are infinite — the universe and human stupidity, and I’m not sure about the former.” – Albert Einstein

 Have you ever had business ideas that were so bad, they were good?
 But you probably just laughed it off and thought, “of course not, that’s ridiculous!”

-Well, some people just went ahead and took the plunge with their crazy ideas and today, their businesses are making millions and are super popular around the world.
+Well, some people just went ahead and took the plunge with their crazy business ideas and today, their businesses are making millions and are super popular around the world!
+And you’ve probably bought one of these at some point.

-Here is a list of stupid business ideas that became successful:
+Here is a list of ridiculously stupid business ideas that became successful:

 1. Cheating on your Spouse